 To avoid confusion when billing, there are software solutions that automatically adjust the corresponding codes required when a patient has reached 20, 40, and 60 minutes of care.

 This prevents any mistakes in the billing process and ensures maximization of reimbursement for CCM for your practice.

 For complex care, the rules have remained unchanged from 2019.
-Below is a breakdown of the billing structure your practice can use for 2020:
+Below is a breakdown of the billing structure your practice can use: